Provisional damages — familiarity breeding contempt?

 As complacency sets in, the boundaries as to what constitutes a “serious deterioration” become blurred.
 In Willson v MOD 1 All ER 638, Scott Baker LJ stated it was necessary to consider:

-a) Whether it was proved there is a chance of some serious deterioration in the Claimant’s condition, and
+- Whether it was proved there is a chance of some serious deterioration in the claimant’s condition, and

-b) Whether the Court should exercise its discretion in favour of the Claimant in the circumstances of the case.
+- Whether the court should exercise its discretion in favour of the claimant in the circumstances of the case.

 Caution should be exercised when setting time limits for return claims.
-It is becoming increasingly common for Claimant’s solicitors to seek to reserve rights for the Claimant’s Estate in the event of death.
-The Court has no power to grant a declaration reserving rights to an Estate.
+It is becoming increasingly common for claimant solicitors to seek to reserve rights for the claimant’s estate in the event of death.
+The court has no power to grant a declaration reserving rights to an Estate.
 The Law Reform (Miscellaneous Provisions) Act 1934 and the Fatal Accidents Act 1976 enshrine the rights of the Deceased’s Estate to bring such a claim.
 Such rights do not need to be rehearsed in any order for provisional damages.

-The practical effect of going back to basics with these principles can only benefit Defendants and Insurers alike.
-By limiting return claims only to malignant diseases provides greater certainty in terms of future reserves.
-The possibility of two bites of the cherry, for example worsening asbestosis and then developing lung cancer, is removed.
+The practical effect of going back to basics with these principles can only benefit defendants and Insurers alike.
+Limiting return claims only to malignant diseases provides greater certainty in terms of future reserves.
+The possibility of two bites of the cherry, for example, worsening asbestosis and then developing lung cancer, is removed.
 The costs benefits of avoiding such multiple return claims are evident.

 Whilst provisional damages claims are seen as fast track money spinners to claimants, the reality for defendants is that they cannot be looked on with scorn.
 Casting your eye to the future now when assessing appropriate return conditions can avoid any unintended consequences that over-familiarity with provisional damages may bring.